 “When Jesus saw the crowds, he went up the mountain, and after he had sat down, his disciples came to him.
 He began teaching them, saying: ‘Blessed are the poor in spirit, for theirs is the kingdom of heaven.”
 Matt 5: 1-12.

-Over the years, I’ve notice how this particular passage is so well used for many liturgical events including All Saints Day, funeral Masses and weddings.
+Over the years, I’ve noticed how this particular passage is so well used for many liturgical events, including All Saints Day, funeral Masses, and weddings.

 Now we read this passage in a new light as we travel to Jerusalem with Jesus and his apostles, who face a hostile audience, on Good Friday.

 After all, Christians are an Easter people, beginning in the restoration and resurrection of all things; but naturally live in a Good Friday with all things human, sometimes painful, with a death that can be destructive to our moral and eternal lives.

 As I may have noted many times before, sometimes this passage is translated “Blessed are the poor, blessed are those who mourn, blessed are the meek, etc.”

 Another translation has it as “Happy are the poor, happy are those who mourn, happy are the meet, etc. “One translation has it that blessing comes from an inner grace, and the second translation forwards the idea of inner goodness or well-being.”

 Most recently, on the occasion of the presidential inauguration of Donald Trump, among the six short prayers or readings, came another translation of this famous passage, and one that I was not familiar with.